-This on again, off again affair continued despite earnings.
-An alarming flash of intuition years ago came out of nowhere as I tried to fall asleep, me cats warming on me delicates.
-An inner insistence shrieked at me to discontinue writing, warning me that I’d waste my life doing it.
+This on again, off again affair continued despite warnings.
+Years ago, an alarming flash exploded out of nowhere as I tried to fall asleep, me cats warming on me delicates.
+An inner insistence shrieked at me to STOP WRITING, warning me that I’d waste my life doing it.
 And so I have.

 People read your book, and no one tells you it’s any good.
 You look at your Amazon sales rank and your 2,999,999 out of 3,000.000.
-Not even your own mother likes your work.
-Your royalties come to 33 cents for the month, and when you tell your best friends about that, they laugh.
+Not even your own mother has anything good to say.
+Your royalties come to 33 cents for the month, and when you tell your friends that, they laugh.
 At you, not with you.
 Because you ain’t laughing.

 Most people will tell you that positive feedback, acclaim, money, they have nothing to do with why you do it.
 If you enjoy the process, they say, then just do it.
 And you do enjoy the process.
-That’s why you’ve been writing everything from novels and short stories to inspirational tomes for almost 30 years.
+That’s why you keep going back to it like a cheating lover.

 But writing isn’t like painting on a canvass or writing a song.
 To look at your still life or listen to you on guitar, the time investment is minimal.
 If you write a novel, you commit to a project that takes months, sometimes years.
 People aren’t really interested in committing hours of their time to see whether your book interests them.
 Reading’s down, number of titles published is way up.
-Your car wash attendant has his own mss.
-Fiction in particular, most of what I write, is less read and more competitive than ever.
-Even if you didn’t waste your time self-publishing, a book deal with a traditional publisher today requires you to market.
+Your exterminator has his own mss.
+Most of what I write is fiction, and fiction in particular is less read and more competitive than ever.
+Even if you didn’t waste your time self-publishing, a book deal with a traditional publisher today requires you to market your own work.
 And that’s a skill I don’t possess.
 I still haven’t figured out Facebook.

 You can’t hire a publicist to do it for you.
 They’re just not all that into your book either.
 It’s like parenting.
 You can’t hire someone who’ll be as invested in raising your kids as you are.
 Scams abound.
 And at the bottom of all your self-doubt and questions is this beauty: What if my book sucks?
 I mean, what if I’m just not good enough?